 - Almost anything with my wife (the rare exception includes

 moving furniture around the living room, but then that's hard-coded

-into most men's DNA who'd be happy to leave things as they are
+into some men's DNA who'd be happy to leave things as they are

 for the next 30 years so long as there's a recliner with a good

 view of the TV).